getchip/PocketCHIP-Docs/source/includes/_advanced.md

 After you have connected once, your C.H.I.P. will automatically connect to this network next time you reboot (or start NetworkManager services).

 ##### Test
-Finally, you can test your connection to the Internet with `ping`.
-Google's DNS server at the IP address 8.8.8.8 is probably the most reliable computer on the Internet, so:
+Finally, you can test your connection to the internet with `ping`.
+Google's DNS server at the IP address 8.8.8.8 is probably the most reliable computer on the internet, so:

 ```shell
 ping -c 4 8.8.8.8